MichaelHany23/Learning-Multi-Class-Segmentations-From-Single-Class-Datasets/README.md

   ...
 ```
 Each `images/` folder contains input images, and each `masks/` folder contains binary masks for the corresponding class.
 The script will automatically combine and relabel these to create multiclass masks.

-### Configuration

-Edit the config file (`config/config.yaml`) to specify:
-- Paths to datasets
-- Model hyperparameters
-- Training settings (batch size, epochs, learning rate, etc.)
-- Other options as needed

-### Training

-Start the training process:

-### Evaluation

-Evaluate the trained model with:

 # Multiclass Semantic Segmentation Using Single-Class Datasets